While nearly three-quarters of HR practitioners are warming up to artificial intelligence, the verdict from C-suite tells a different story.

 Questions to ask your vendor

-Companies must proceed with caution, pushing vendors for complete transparency about how AI is currently deployed and their planned roadmap.
+Companies must proceed with caution, pushing vendors for complete transparency about how AI is deployed and their planned roadmap.

 Before introducing an AI solution, ask the following: